 English/Literacy

-To help your child keep up with the RWI programme, we will record what the children have focused on in their phonics lessons each day in their reading record and a ditty sheet/red book will be added for them to practise at home.
-We will also upload Reading support videos as appropriate (see more on Dojo for this).
+To help your child keep up with the RWI programme, we will record what the children have focused on in their phonics lessons each day in their reading record the children will also have a green book story that they have read in school, alongside a green book bag book for them to practise at home.
+These will be changed regularly.
 Additional to the formal Phonics programme, we provide many opportunities to develop early Literacy skills through games and the indoor and outdoor enhanced provision.
-The children will build up to Reading decodable texts, focusing on decoding (sounding out and blending), prosody (reading with expression and intonation) and comprehension skills.
+These will often be linked to the children’s topic work to develop their vocabulary and allow them to retell stories and develop their imagination and creativity.

 Mathematics